deepakpunia-suse/kubectl-clone/README.md

 2. **Build the Plugin:**
    Compile the Go program:

-   - `go build -o kubectl-multiclone main.go rancher.go kubeclient.go modifications.go gvr.go`
+   - `go build -o kubectl-multiclone ./pkg/`

 3. **Install the Plugin:**
    Move the executable to a directory in your `PATH`: